 ip host gns3network.com 192.168.1.1

-Now, if you want to ping 192.168.1.1 address, you just have to type ping gns3network.com, and your router itself convert this domain name into IP address as per stored into DNS record.
+Now, if you want to ping 192.168.1.1 address, you just have to type ping gns3network.com, and your router itself converts this domain name into IP address as per stored into DNS record.

 In this article, we discussed DNS lookup.
-We also discussed some method that can be used to disable DNS lookup in Cisco devices.
-However, whenever there is need to enable DNS lookup for a particular host, we can!
+We also discussed some methods that can be used to disable DNS lookup in Cisco devices.
+However, whenever there is a need to enable DNS lookup for a particular host, we can!

 Did you find this article helpful!
 Please leave a comment in comment box.